Names of the Croats and Croatia: Anthroponyms

 The ethnonym also inspired many anthroponyms which can be found in Eastern and Southeastern Europe.
 They are recorded at least since the 11th century in Croatia in the form of a personal name Hrvatin.
-Since the 14th century they can be found in area of the Croatian capital city of Zagreb, in Bosnia and Herzegovina and especially in the area of East Herzegovina, as well Dečani chrysobulls of Serbia, while since the 15th century in Montenegro, Kosovo, and North Macedonia.
-The surnames in Poland - Karwat, Carwad, Charwat, Carwath, Horwat, Horwath, Horwatowie - are recorded since the 14th century in Kraków, Przemyśl and else, generally among Polish native nobility, peasants, and local residents, but not among the foreigners.
-They used it as a nickname, but probably due to the influence of immigration from the Kingdom of Hungary.
+Since the 14th century they can be found in the area of the Croatian capital city of Zagreb, in Bosnia and Herzegovina (especially in the area of East Herzegovina), as well as in the Dečani chrysobulls of Serbia, and since the 15th century in Montenegro, Kosovo, and North Macedonia.
+In Poland the surnames Karwat, Carwad, Charwat, Carwath, Horwat, Horwath, Horwatowie are recorded since the 14th century in Kraków, Przemyśl and elsewhere, generally among the native Polish nobility, peasants, and local residents, but not among foreigners.
+They used it as a nickname, probably due to the influence of immigration from the Kingdom of Hungary.
 Since the 16th century surname Harvat is recorded in Romania.

-It is mentioned in the form of surnames Horvat, Horvatin, Hrvatin, Hrvatinić, Hrvatić, Hrvatović, Hrvet, Hervatić, H(e)rvatinčić, H(e)rvojević, Horvatinić, Horvačević, Horvatinović, Hrvović, Hrvoj, Rvat, and Rvatović.
-Today the surname Horvat is most numerous surname in Croatia, second most numerous in Slovenia (where's also in the form Hrovat, Hrovatin, Hrvatin), while Horváth is the most numerous surname in Slovakia and one of the most numerous in Hungary.
-In Czech Republic there's surname Charvat.
+It is mentioned in the form of the surnames Horvat, Horvatin, Hrvatin, Hrvatinić, Hrvatić, Hrvatović, Hrvet, Hervatić, H(e)rvatinčić, H(e)rvojević, Horvatinić, Horvačević, Horvatinović, Hrvović, Hrvoj, Rvat, and Rvatović.
+Today Horvat is the most numerous surname in Croatia, and the second most numerous in Slovenia (where the forms Hrovat, Hrovatin, and Hrvatin also exist), while Horváth is the most numerous surname in Slovakia and one of the most numerous in Hungary.
+In the Czech Republic, variation Charvat is found.

-In the form of male personal names exist Hrvoje, Hrvoj, Hrvoja, Horvoja, Hrvojhna, Hrvatin, Hrvajin, Hrvo, Hrvojin, Hrvojica, Hrvonja, Hrvat, Hrvad, Hrvadin, Hrviša, Hrvoslav, Rvoje, as well as female Hrvatica, Hrvojka, Hrvatina, and Hrvoja.
-Today personal name Hrvoje is one of the most common in Croatia.
+The male personal names Hrvoje, Hrvoj, Hrvoja, Horvoja, Hrvojhna, Hrvatin, Hrvajin, Hrvo, Hrvojin, Hrvojica, Hrvonja, Hrvat, Hrvad, Hrvadin, Hrviša, Hrvoslav, and Rvoje are derived from the ethnonym, as are the female names Hrvatica, Hrvojka, Hrvatina, and Hrvoja.
+Today the given name Hrvoje is one of the most common in Croatia.

+Synonyms

+Throughout history several synonyms were used for the Croats, their country and language, see the list below.
+In other cases, the Croatian ethnonym was also used in the sense of the "Illyrian costume" meant "pohârvātjen" in lexicon by Joakim Stulić (1810), and the "Hungarian or Croatian costume" (alla croata), the Cavalleria Croata in the Venetian Dalmatia, the lingua croatica for the Glagolitic script (so-called St. Jerome's script) and in general for the Illyrian language (and foundation of the San Girolamo dei Croati and related Pontifical Croatian College of St. Jerome in Rome).